 Residents of Imperial spend their free time engaged with outdoor activities such as camping, riding dune buggies, and golfing on three local courses.

-Imperial offers the warm, sunny weather that attracts so many people to this state, but the cost of living is much lower than in most metro areas.
-The median home value here is $270,384, and the median household income is $85,163.
+Imperial offers the warm, sunny weather that attracts so many people to California, but the cost of living is much lower than in most metro areas.
+The median home value is $270,384, and the median household income is $85,163.
 Home ownership may offer good value; the population is growing, and buying compares favorably to renting, with an average rental rate of $1,837 per month.

 In this article, we’ll discuss key steps to confidently buying your first home.
 We’ll also look at several professionals who can help guide you on the journey, so all the details are handled correctly and professionally.
 Let’s get started on your next adventure.

 Nestled between the Sacramento Valley and the Bay Area, Vacaville is a quiet community of over 110,000 people who celebrate many festivities all year ’round.
 Residents are particularly proud of Fiesta Days, a family-friendly holiday of fun, food and leisure.
-Locals enjoy strolling in the hills of Lagoon Valle or shopping at premium outlets.
+Locals enjoy strolling in the hills of Lagoon Valley or shopping at the premium outlet mall.

 Because of the short driving distance to San Francisco, Vacaville makes for a great private retreat from urban life.
 In the beautiful setting of the Vacaville hills, residents can enjoy more spacious neighborhoods without sacrificing access to Bay Area’s amenities.

 The median home value in Vacaville is about $354,600, and the median household income is $77,807.
 Renting an apartment in Vacaville may cost you around $1,868 per month.